 The Launch of the Village Immersion Program

 We called this endeavor the Village Immersion Program, or VIP for short.
 The VIP is a language and cultural learning formation program for our seminarians.
 It teaches them to cultivate the basic skills and techniques needed to learn the language and culture of our Dagbon neighbors.
-The VIP helps the seminarians learn to enter in a fruitful dialogue with other cultures and religions.
+The VIP helps the seminarians learn to enter in a fruitful dialogue with other cultures and religions and the importance of education cannot be overstated.
 The program is inspired by the missionary service at the heart of our order as spelled out in our Constitutions, which state, “To carry out our mission in a worthy and effective manner, we make every effort to master the language of the people and become familiar with their history and culture” (Cons.
 120. 1).
 Because mission is the goal of formation, we establish programs such as the VIP to instill the missionary spirit in our seminarians right from the beginning of their studies.

 The Village Immersion Program helps seminarians appreciate the culture of our neighbors here in Ghana and prepares them to live among new cultures in the future, depending on where they are assigned.
 Again, this adheres to our Constitutions: “Following the principles of the gospel, we respect the customs and habits of the people among whom we work, avoiding every derogatory criticism and comparison” (Cons.
 120. 2).